 - 1 (0.6%) report did not address issue.

 - 1 (0.6%) estimated that less than 0.5% of their service lines may contain lead.

 In addition, Louisiana requires sellers to disclose to homebuyers any known defects with water quality or the presence of hazardous waste on the property.
 Lead in drinking water or lead service lines are not mentioned as potential defects or hazardous material.

 Estimated 220,000 LSLs (AWWA Survey) of 1.8 million service lines by 523 CWSs (SDWIS 7/2018)

 Primary agency webpages: Massachusetts Clean Water Trust (MCWT) and Massachusetts Department of Environmental Protection (MassDEP)

 In July 2018, the MCTW, in coordination with the MassDEP, announced the development of an Incentivized Lead Service Line Replacement Program.
 Through the program, communities that appear on the 2019 Drinking Water Intended Use Plan for LSL or water main replacement projects can replace LSLs on private property at no extra cost to the community or homeowner.
 The program reduces the interest rate to as low as zero percent so the funds normally used for interest payment can be used instead for LSL replacement on private property.
-Applications were due in August 2018.
-The MCWT expects this to be a part of its loan program moving forward.
+Applications are due in mid August each year to the ongoing MCWT program.

 Additionally, in response to EPA’s 2016 letter to states about increasing transparency in Lead and Copper Rule implementation, the MassDEP conducted a voluntary survey of public water systems in the state.
 The state sent a Survey Monkey poll to 523 active CWSs and 259 non-transient, non-community public water systems with the goal of identifying technical needs and best practices related to LSL program implementation.